 Talawanda Butler Tech FFA in Oxford, Ohio, recently received a National FFA Living to Serve Grant.
 With the funds from that grant, Talawanda FFA members implemented their Living to Serve plans developed at WLC.
 The community had recently suffered a grain bin incident, and the grant helped further a safety plan that FFA members created within their local schools.

 The ripple continues to grow.
 Not only are current FFA members impacted by WLC; so are the staff who work at the conference.
-Kenzie Bastian is a past Tennessee FFA state officer and current WLC facilitator and college student.
+Kenzie Bastian is a past Tennessee FFA state officer and past WLC facilitator and college student.
 As a future agriculture educator, Kenzie said that “it’s the one job I’ve learned the most about how to work with students.”

 She continued, “It is the first conference I experienced as a student and facilitator where students actually bring something back home with them … we give them the tools to carry out their plans that they developed this week.”